jerick-cumayas-dev/oop-c/README.md

-# Object Oriented Programming in C
+# Object-oriented programming in C

 ## List - Array like List in Dart language
 - [x] showElements - Shows all elements in the list (integer)